Table of Contents

 - Quality companies will call you if plans change.
 This is so that you know when your new delivery date is going to be.

 - A real transport company will have a call center that is available during business hours or even 24 hours a day.

 These are the most common features of normal transport company behavior.
 If you think that something is off about the company that you are working with, the Better Business Bureau can be a big help to you.
 You’ll see if you can find information about the company that would make you want to stop working with them.
 This does not mean that the company is a scam.
 It probably instead means that they are a poor-quality company to work with.

 Being aware of scams is often as simple as reacting to the odd behavior and practices that have been outlined in this list.
 It is always nice to work with a company that someone else can recommend, and if you want to get some good suggestions to start with, you can reach out to friends and family to see if they have any ideas.

 If you do not know anyone who has ever paid an auto transport company to take their car to a new location, you should always be inclined toward the first results that show up when you do an online search.
 Many scammers that are not pretending to work for recognizable companies will have business names that do not show up at the top of the results.
 This can be the first way to rule out scammers with ease before you even get to the quoting process.

 Avoiding scams when you need to transport your car is not as hard as you think.
 If you are paying a little attention to the behavior of the person that you are working with, you will usually be able to identify a scam right off.
-There are almost always very recognizable signs that a company is not legitimate, and if you are looking for these problems, you will almost always find them right off.
+There are almost always very recognizable signs that a company is not legitimate.
+Also, if you are looking for these problems, you will almost always find them right off.

 Sending your car to a new place should not be a big hassle or a struggle, and these tips and tricks will help you to avoid common problems that people run into when they are looking for a legitimate transport company for their auto transport needs.